 A single training session has an immediate effect on your brain and can last for at least two hours.
 Exercise can change the anatomy, physiology, and function of the brain.
 So if you want long-term effects, you have to change your exercise habits and strengthen your heart and respiratory systems.1

-Researchers from the German Sport University Cologne examined the causes of an increase in brain performance.
-After exercising, the test subjects achieved better results in a cognition test than before.
+Researchers at the German Sport University Cologne examined the causes of an increase in brain performance.
+They also addressed the question "How can I increase my concentration".
+The result: After exercising, the test subjects achieved better results in a cognition test than before.
 Among other things, lactate is said to be behind thisthat occurs when the muscles move.
 Lactate is a form of lactic acid that acts like fuel for the nerve cells in the brain to function properly.
 The more we exert ourselves during an activity, the more lactate is formed.5

 With physical exertion, the brain concentration of dopamine, noradrenaline and serotonin increases.
 The central Neurotransmitters can influence motor behavior on different levels.6